CateSchool/AdvancedCS/p5js/8-Git/README.md

 1. From the GitHub repo's home page (online), click "Settings".
 2. On the tab on the left, click pages.
 3. Under "source", select "main" and hit save.
+4. Go to the URL in green to see your code running live.
+It may take a few minutes to update.

 ![github pages](assets/githubpages.png)